darrellanderson/ttpg-mock/README.md

 ## Populating the world

-Mock objects are not registered with `world` automatically.
-You can add using `mockWorld` (same object as `world` but with some new methods exposed):
+Mock GameObjects, tables, and Players are registered with `world` automatically.
+You can explicitly set the available items using `mockWorld` (same object as `world` but with some new methods exposed):

 ```typescript
 import { GameObject, world } from "@tabletop-playground/api";